How to manage your business cash flow in 10 steps

 Invoice finance and asset-based lending

-Essentially, invoice or accounts receivable financing enables you to use your unpaid invoices as security for a loan.
-You simply pay a percentage of the invoice amount to the lender as a fee for borrowing the money.
+In a nutshell, invoice or accounts receivable financing enables you to use your unpaid invoices as security for a loan.
+You pay a percentage of the invoice amount to the lender as a fee for borrowing the money.

-Then there is invoice factoring.
-Here, you sell your unpaid invoices rather than waiting for the client to pay, usually for around 70% to 90% of their total value.
+With invoice factoring, you sell your unpaid invoices rather than wait for the client to pay, usually around 70% to 90% of their total value.

 Business line of credit

 Also known as revolving credit, a business line of credit is where you borrow money either in one lump sum or several smaller amounts until you reach the agreed credit limit.

 Each drawdown becomes a separate loan to be repaid according to a repayment schedule.